 Walking trails through the Akamas are well marked, and in summer can be quite crowded.
-However, despite their user-friendliness, all the usual precautions should be taken – wear a hat, use plenty of sunscreen, carry bottles of water.
-Maps of the walks (and the excellent “Nature Trails of the Akamas” booklet which covers the routes here) are available from tourist offices, and copies are posted in several locations.
-If you get into difficulties phone the local police station number (t26806285), tell them what trail you’re on and the number on the last sign you passed.
+However, despite their relative user-friendliness, don’t be lulled into a false sense of security – it’s very remote, and all the usual precautions should be taken, so wear a hat, use plenty of sunscreen and carry bottles of water.
+Maps of the walks (and the excellent “Nature Trails of the Akamas” booklet which covers the routes here) are available from tourist offices in Polis and Paphos, and copies are posted in several locations.
+If you get into difficulties phone the local police station number (26806285), tell them what trail you’re on and the number on the last sign you passed.
 If you haven’t got a phone, or there’s no signal, you’re on your own.

 The Trail to Fontana Amoroza